W3HAC welcomes everyone in and around the Nation’s Capital, including people at all levels of amateur radio licensing and from every walk of life.

 Founded in 2009 by five licensed area hams, the HacDC Amateur Radio Club (HARC) has all types of Hams — from builders and makers to operators who want to connect with people around the globe.

-Our members have brought ham radio to rural Malawi, launched and tracked weather balloons, hosted members for frequent contests, supported field days and lighthouse weekends, and operated a UHF repeater covering most of the District of Columbia.
+Our members have brought ham radio to rural Malawi, launched and tracked weather balloons, hosted members for frequent contests, supported field days and lighthouse weekends, and operated multiple repeaters in the District of Columbia.
 And we do it in such a way that hams from all backgrounds can do it together.
 Our members come from many walks of life, ages, genders, and professions.

 Today, we focus on serving District of Columbia hams and the D.C. community at large.
 We’re engaged with new hams, helping them be active operators in the District.
 We’re rebuilding the ARES emergency communications service in the District of Columbia to be a full partner with local officials and neighboring organizations.
 We’re also working to provide D.C. hams, most of whom live in buildings with antenna restrictions, the opportunity for remote and hands-on local operation.